Kingdom of Hormuz: Portuguese conquest

-In September 1507, the Portuguese Afonso de Albuquerque landed on the island, the Portuguese occupied Ormuz from 1515 to 1622.
+In September 1507, the Portuguese Afonso de Albuquerque landed on the island, and the Portuguese occupied Ormuz from 1515 to 1622.

 As vassals of the Portuguese state, the Kingdom of Hormuz jointly participated in the 1521 invasion of Bahrain that ended Jabrid rule of the Persian Gulf archipelago.
 The Jabrid ruler was nominally a vassal of Hormuz, but the Jabrid King, Muqrin ibn Zamil had refused to pay the tribute Hormuz demanded, prompting the invasion under the command of the Portuguese conqueror, António Correia.
 In the fighting for Bahrain, most of the combat was carried out by Portuguese troops, while the Hormuzi admiral, Reis Xarafo, looked on.